IBM/get-your-java-microservice-up-and-running/workshop/pre-work/README.md

 > * **The first terminal session** is for the developer focused exercises 1 and 2.

-> * **The second terminal session** is for exercise 3 deploy the microservice to Kubernetes, here you will work in our preconfigured Docker image.
+> * **The second terminal session** is for exercise 3 deploy the Microservice to Kubernetes, here you will work in our preconfigured Docker image.

 ![](../../images/cns-terminals.gif)